Web Browser Detection on your site with an IFrame

 SSL and insecure content warnings

 If after you put this IFrame on your site you get browser warnings about loading insecure content on a secure page; this means that you are using a https url for your site but are loading the IFrame without using SSL.
 To fix this, you can simply change the start of the IFrame url from http:// to https:// This should fix this problem.
+Our servers will automatically redirect your users to the secure version of our page so this problem shouldn't really occur unless your user is blocking redirects.

 You can only embed an IFrame of WhatIsMyBrowser.com on your site provided that: